edimuj/cordova-plugin-audioinput/README.md

 // Start capturing audio from the microphone audioinput.start({
-    bufferSize: 8192 // Here we've changed the bufferSize from the default to 8192 bytes });
+    // Here we've changed the bufferSize from the default to 8192 bytes.
+    bufferSize: 8192
+});

 // Stop capturing audio input